ELLIEAI7/Cliniscribe/desktop-app/QUICKSTART.md

 **Expected time:** 1-2 minutes for first compilation

 **You should see:**
-- A desktop window with the CliniScribe UI
+- A desktop window with the CogniScribe UI
 - Welcome screen if it's your first run
 - Or Dashboard if setup was already completed